Course Search

 1749056AOSEM6100Advanced Orientation SeminarStudents will be oriented in doing doctoral-level research and writing, introduced to methods of instruction utilized by the Carroll Learning Center, encouraged to develop a practical philosophy for evaluating personal skills and church ministries, and required to produce a professional portfolio and plan for ministry.3

 1094833BHCTI5000GatewayAn introduction and orientation to B. H. Carroll Theological Seminary's distinctive competency-based curriculum with its core ingredients.
-The scope of the course will deal with the nexus and teaching church concepts, accession of all online data, navigation through the online library, and guidance to research and writing.
+The scope of the course will deal with accession of all online data, navigation through the online library, and guidance to research and writing.
 Students must pass the Gateway Course in order to continue studies at Carroll.2

 1768094BHCTI5100Directed Study2